michimune/linuxapptests/BadScenarioLinux/README.md

 ## Main Loop

 1. Display all available scenarios
-2. User selects a scenario by number (0 to exit)
+2. User selects a scenario by number (0 to exit) or enters `all` to execute all scenarios sequentially
-3. Execute the selected scenario following the lifecycle steps
+3. Execute the selected scenario (or all scenarios) following the lifecycle steps
 4. Return to step 1 after completion

 ## Implemented Scenarios